|

 Reducing Dependence on Proprietary Systems

-The first in a series on managing IT.
-This article discusses imediate
+The first article concerned with managing IT.
+This article discusses

-tactical steps the dependent IT shop can begin taking to reduce
+immediate tactical steps the dependent IT shop can begin taking to

-their overall depence on proprietary technologies such a Microsoft.
+reduce their overall dependence on proprietary technologies such a

 -